Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

 ### Code

-1. Put every module, composite type (including constructor methods) and function into a file on its own, with the file name matching that of the object.
+* Put every module, composite type (including constructor methods) and function into a file on its own, with the file name matching that of the object.
 Create a folder for every module.

-1. Do not use Unicode.
+* Do not use Unicode.

+* Use `CamelCase` for the names of modules and types.
+Use single captial letters for type parameters.
+For all other objects, use `snake_case` (in case the name only contains (preferrably whole) words, e.g. `vertical_wind`) and `squashedcase` (in case the name is mathematical, e.g. `what` for $\widehat{w}$).

+* Use parametric composite types.

+* Declare the types of method arguments.

+* Use `@views` for expressions that create slices.

 ### Documentation

-1. Write a docstring for every module, type and method.
+* Write a docstring for every module, function and type.

+* Module docstrings:

+    1. Include the exact full signature within a Julia code block, followed by a single descriptive (pseudo-)sentence and (if needed) a second paragraph with more details.

+    1. List links to imported modules in a `# See also` section, with one `-` bullet for each.

+* Function docstrings:

-1. Always show the exact full signature of the object at the top of the documentation, within a Julia code block.
+    1. For every method, include the exact full signature within a Julia code block, followed by a single, descriptive sentence in imperative form and (if needed) a second paragraph with more details.

-1. Include a single sentence describing what the method does or what the object represents after the signature block.
-Use the imperative form when documenting methods.
-If needed, provide more details in a second paragraph, after a blank line.

-1. For method, list all arguments with descriptions (but without types and default values) under an `# Arguments` header, with one `-` bullet for each argument.
-For composite types, list all fields with their type restrictions and descriptions under a `# Fields` header, with one `-` bullet for each field.
+    1. List all positional and optional arguments with descriptions (but without types and default values) in an `# Arguments` section, with one `-` bullet for each.

+    1. List all keyword arguments with descriptions (but without types and default values) in a `# Keywords` section, with one `-` bullet for each.

-1. If a method returns something other than `nothing`, list all returned objects with descriptions under a `# Returns` header, with one `-` bullet for each returned object.
-Include the types (in Julia syntax).
+    1. If the methods of a function return something other than `nothing`, list all returned objects with descriptions in a `# Returns` section, with one `-` bullet for each.

+    1. List links to constructors/functions that are called in any of the explicitly defined constructor methods in a # See also section, with one `-` bullet for each.

+* Type docstrings:

+    1. Include the exact full signature within a Julia code block, followed by a single descriptive (pseudo-)sentence and (if needed) a second paragraph with more details.

+    1. If the type is composite, include the exact full signature within a Julia code block, followed by a single, descriptive sentence in imperative form and (if needed) a second paragraph with more details, for each explicitly defined constructor method.

+    1. If the type is composite, list all fields with their type restrictions and descriptions in a `# Fields` section, with one `-` bullet for each.

+    1. If the type is composite, list all positional and optional arguments of the explicitly defined constructor methods with descriptions (but without types and default values) in an `# Arguments` section, with one `-` bullet for each.

+    1. If the type is composite, list all keyword arguments of the explicitly defined constructor methods with descriptions (but without types and default values) in a `# Keywords section`, with one `-` bullet for each.

-1. Provide links to imported modules and called functions under a `# See also` header, with one `-` bullet for each module/function.
+    1. If the type is composite, list links to constructors/functions that are called in any of the explicitly defined constructor methods in a # See also section, with one `-` bullet for each.

-1. Use single backticks to identify code and double backticks to identify equations.
+* Use single backticks to identify code and double backticks to identify equations.
 Use LaTeX escape sequences rather than Unicode characters.

-1. Place the starting and ending `"""` characters on lines by themselves.
+* Place the starting and ending `"""` characters on lines by themselves.

 ## List of publications